 Anatomical and histological study of the mammalian and human organ systems.
 Human cadaver dissection will be used to enhance anatomical demonstrations.
 Strongly recommended for students intending to pursue a biomedical graduate program.
 Includes laboratory.
-Prereq: One year of biology
+Prereq: BIOL 203 and 204, or one year of biology with permission of department.